communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/docs/dev_and_release_process.md

 * Create a branch off main for your changes
 * Make your changes
-* Merge to the dev branch and push
+* Merge to the dev branch and push - dev is a long running branch, but there's no need to create PR for this
 * Apply your changes to **staging** by running `terraform apply` from `terraform/staging` locally (in a console with your dluhc profile) - make sure the plan only includes changes you expect
 * Try out your changes on staging
 * When happy, raise a PR from your branch to main and get a technical review